-Before generating chemical waste, the researcher should determine how it will be collected and stored and obtain the necessary equipment (containers, labels) in advance.
+Before generating chemical waste, the researcher should determine how it will be collected and stored and obtain the necessary equipment (containers, waste tag) in advance.
 The choice of procedures depends on the type of waste and its final disposition.
 This section explains how to determine the final disposition of waste, select the appropriate waste container, and store waste in the lab or work area.
 It also suggests waste minimization strategies.

 The final disposition of a chemical waste is determined by the answers to a series of questions: